singhaniasnigdha/Interactive-Lab-Hub/Lab 4/README.md

 # Ph-UI!!!

 For lab this week, we focus on the prototyping the physical look and feel of the device.
+The parts across Lab 1 and Lab 2 have been merged to make the reading more coherent.

 ## Readings